-In order to use TextNow with your CDMA or GSM device, your device will need to be unlocked.
+In order to use TextNow with your CDMA device, your device will need to be unlocked.
 Each carrier will have a slightly different method of unlocking your device if it is currently locked to that carrier; contact your carrier for more help on how to unlock your specific device.

 The Federal Communications Commission (FCC) also has a helpful FAQ with regards to unlocking your device.

 You will need a stable wifi connection to activate your TextNow SIM card.
 Once it's activated, you won't need wifi to place calls or send texts as your phone will be able to access the data network, while still also being able to use wifi whenever wifi is available.